 As a real estate agent, you stand to double your listings just by adding text messages into your marketing strategy.

-Smart Agent Ben listed this house using a text message.
+Ben Curry, a member of our team, listed this house using a text message.

 How it Happened

 At one point, he was trying to get in touch with a new expired who was living in Chicago.
-It was a good listing, so he mailed her his book but didn’t hear back from her.
+It was a good listing, so he mailed her marketing materials but didn’t hear back from her.